recent changes all exhibits

 Initially, these '-G' versions were larger than their metal counterparts but with the introduction of 'pinchless', slimline '-GT' types 5Z4GT the advantage of the compact metal types was reduced to the point where RCA decided to phase out production in favour of (slightly cheaper) all-glass types.

 Designed to supply equipment of up to 40 Watts total power, this rectifier was made by several manufacturers.
-This suggests a very popular type, and one that found use in military equipment during WW2.
+This suggests a very popular type, and one that found use in military equipment during WWII.

 The normal pattern of a central tube cathode with the anode extended sideways to increase the area available to radiate away the heat.